inivekin/abosa/abosa.typ

-The waters o the world won't stop volcanic rise o wartime stride at tightented point o oorglass, between what's soon an could hae been, the ancient presses wi great mass an futures wait on time machine.
+The waters o the world won't stop volcanic rise o wartime stride at tightented point o oorglass, between what's soon an will hae been, the ancient presses wi great mass an futures wait on time machine.
 The warmth o hydrothermal vent